 6. The mutiny against Jon was planned before he was LC, and it shows that the other brothers were the traitors in this case, and quite possibly guided by the fiery hand of R’hllor via Melisandre.
 I suspect Bowen Marsh in-particular was the patsy, and I also suspect that Bowen Marsh will be burnt as Cragorn was at the Queen/Kingsmoot in the book A Feast for Crows, or Quentyn Martell as the fire dragon Rhaegal burned him up.
 The fiery hand of fire destroys those it grips.

 7. Val, and maybe Morna and/or Tormund will heal Jon and the situation at Castle Black.
 Mel and Selyse (especially Selyse) will be the main antagonists in the aftermath.
 Neither Jon nor Val trust Selyse or Melisandre.
 Mel and Selyse will burn Shireen, probably at Nightfort if not right in front of the Castle Black gates.

 8. While searching for something completely unrelated to this, I came across this info and it sparked my thoughts on Jon and a future queen of his in the north and why a generic “ship” with Jon and other girls just doesn’t make narrative, political, or long-term sense.
-No, the 1993 outline does not mean anything (pretty much from the start), and Daenerys is turning out to be the opposite extreme of what will balance the world.
+No, the 1993 outline does not mean anything (pretty much from the start).

 9. It also seems to have a few links to Patchface and his wonderfully creepy little diddies.
 Melisandre and Selyse play a part as well.
 As does Davos.
 And Dorne.
 Some other common themes are: water- sea, rivers, walls, milk, ships, the sun, the moon, stealing/thief, and the concept of wisdom/being wise.